HangfireIO/Hangfire.Documentation/background-methods/calling-methods-with-delay.rst

        () => Console.WriteLine("Hello, world"),
        TimeSpan.FromDays(1));

-:doc:`Hangfire Server <../background-processing/processing-background-jobs>` will periodically check the various job queues.
-The default intreval for this check is ``15 seconds``, but you can change it.
+Delayed jobs are placed in a separate set than message jobs.
+The :doc:`Hangfire Server <../background-processing/processing-background-jobs>` periodically checks this set to see if their are any jobs to be placed onto a message queue.
+If their are, the Server removes the job from the set and sends it to the appropriate queue.
+The default interval for this periodic check is ``15 seconds``, but you can change it.
 To do this pass the corresponding option to the ``BackgroundJobServer`` ctor.

 .. code-block:: c#